John Amaechi

 In February 2007, Amaechi became the first former NBA player to publicly come out as gay after doing so in his memoir Man in the Middle.
 Since then, he has been regarded as "one of the world's most high-profile gay athletes".

 Early life and education

-Amaechi was born in Boston in the United States, to an English mother and a Nigerian Igbo father.
+John Uzoma Ekwugha Amaechi was born on 26 November 1970 in Boston, Massachusetts to an English mother and a Nigerian Igbo father.
 He and his two younger sisters were raised by their mother in the Heaton Moor suburb of Stockport, England, with him attending Tithe Barn Primary School before moving on to the Stockport Grammar School.
 He first played basketball at the age of 17, coached by Joe Forber, who he has described as a father figure.
 He then signed for the Manchester United basketball team, later known as the Manchester Eagles.
 His form for Manchester United led Amaechi move to the United States to play high school basketball at St. John's Jesuit High School in Toledo, Ohio.
 He began playing college basketball at Vanderbilt University but transferred to Penn State, where he was a two-time First Team Academic All-American selection.